When you're terrified of your own rage

 Or maybe you don't explode.
 Maybe you swallow it down, keep it locked tight, smile through gritted teeth.
 But it's there underneath everything, this simmering fury that never quite goes away.
 You're exhausted from holding it in.

-Anger is usually a secondary emotion.
-Underneath it there's something else - hurt, shame, powerlessness, fear.
-The rage is what you can feel instead of the thing that's actually unbearable.
+Anger can sometimes be a secondary emotion.
+Underneath it there may be something else: hurt, shame, powerlessness, fear.
+The rage may be what you can feel instead of the thing that feels unbearable.

 Maybe you learned early that anger was the only acceptable feeling.
 That sadness was weakness, fear was shameful, need was pathetic.
 So everything got channelled into rage because at least rage felt powerful.